ael-tek/Lil-Bot/README.md

 <br><br>

 ## Features
+* Chatbot of a clothes shop type
-*
+* Landing page

 ## Status
-Project is: _finished_ since Tuesday, January 12
+Project is: _finished_ since Sunday, June 6

 ## Inspiration
-Project inspired by the video game Pokemon and its Pokedex. :trollface:
+Project inspired by the incapacity of most of the e-shop chatbots to find a product that the customer really like :trollface: